hqbit/mockedex/README.md

 # mockedex
-A Pokédex made by us
+A Pokédex made by us, 2016